scriptotek/scriptotek.github.io/_posts/2016-02-02-alma-scan-in-api.md

 ---
 layout: post
-title:  "Alma batch scan-in items with Python"
+title:  "Alma batch scan-in with Python"
 author: dmheggo
 date:   2016-02-02 17:02:00
-categories: primo alma api
+categories: alma api
 comments: True
 ---

 Some way we ended up in a situation with a few thousand items stuck with status ‘in transit’ in Alma.
 Manually having to scan-in all the items was out of question.
 Scan-in API to the rescue!
-It's documented quite well both in the [API documentation](https://developers.exlibrisgroup.com/alma/apis/bibs/POST/gwPcGly021om4RTvtjbPleCklCGxeYAfEqJOcQOaLEvNcHQT0/ozqu3DGTurs/Xx+GZLELMQamEGJL0f6Mjkdw==/af2fb69d-64f4-42bc-bb05-d8a0ae56936e) and in [blog post](https://developers.exlibrisgroup.com/blog/Scan-in-and-Next-Step-APIs).
+The API is documented quite well both in the [API documentation](https://developers.exlibrisgroup.com/alma/apis/bibs/POST/gwPcGly021om4RTvtjbPleCklCGxeYAfEqJOcQOaLEvNcHQT0/ozqu3DGTurs/Xx+GZLELMQamEGJL0f6Mjkdw==/af2fb69d-64f4-42bc-bb05-d8a0ae56936e) and in an [Ex Libris blog post](https://developers.exlibrisgroup.com/blog/Scan-in-and-Next-Step-APIs).

-We started by preparing a plain text file with the barcodes for all the items, one barcode per line.
+First we prepared a plain text file with the barcodes for all the items, one barcode per line.
 Then we just needed a few lines of Python to read in the barcodes and do the API calls.
-Since the scan-in API itself requires item IDs, not barcodes, we also had to lookup up the item ID for each barcode.
+Since the scan-in API itself requires item IDs, not barcodes, we also had to lookup the item ID for each barcode.

-We start by importing the modules we need and defining a few variables: the [Developer Network API key](https://developers.exlibrisgroup.com/alma/apis), and the parameters for the scan-in API according to the API documentation.
+We start the script by importing the modules we need and defining a few variables: the [Developer Network API key](https://developers.exlibrisgroup.com/alma/apis), and the parameters for the scan-in API according to the API documentation.

 ```python
 import json